fw-dev/fwdocker/README.md

 When the world is in order and things work, e.g. you have checked out that the code works on the staging PyPi services available here https://testpypi.python.org/pypi, then you can publish to the world at large:

-  $ python setup.py sdist upload pypi
+  $ python setup.py sdist upload -r pypi